Retailer results so far show people are going out, spending - The Boston Globe

 For now, traditional retailers’ results are keeping investors optimistic.

-At Walmart, sales at stores opened at least a year rose 6%, slowing from the 8.6% increase during the fiscal fourth quarter but better than last year’s 10% spike.
-The company, based in Bentonville, Arkansas, also said that transactions in its stores were up for the first time in a year.
-Walmart's online sales rose 37%, down from 69% during the fourth quarter.
+At Walmart, sales at stores opened at least a year rose 6 percent, slowing from the 8.6 percent increase during the fiscal fourth quarter but better than last year’s 10 percent spike.
+The company, based in Bentonville, Ark., also said that transactions in its stores were up for the first time in a year.
+Walmart’s online sales rose 37 percent, down from 69 percent during the fourth quarter.

 Walmart bumped up spending by $14 billion to speed up its distribution network, and in February said it would raise its average hourly wage to more than $15 per hour, a $1 increase.
 Amazon and Target have already increased hourly wages to $15 for all workers.